-This website contains information from the EBook displayed above, authored by John Donovan.
+The information contained on this website is sourced mainly from the EBook displayed above, authored by John Donovan.
 It was first published in 2016 and has been updated and expanded with related information.

 Wikipedia is a free online encyclopedia that anyone can edit.